 The English language’s world dominance is a historical phenomena we all know well.
 It is a story of conquest and colonialization.
 This is a story in which the English are not unique.
 It has been an on-going story throughout the history of humanity as groups fought their neighbours; primarily for resources.
 But the English did exceptionally well.
 Their empire broke records in terms of size and extent.
 Their language spread everywhere.

-As we all know, England ruled the waves in being the most successful colonizer, implanting its language on whichever soil it set its flag.
+So, yes, as we all know, England came to rule the waves as the most successful colonizer by implanting its language on whichever soil it set its flag.
 In this, they showed an extraordinary arrogant self-confidence in English cultural and linguistic superiority:

 And who, in time, knows whither we may vent

 The treasures of our tongue, to what strange shores

 This gain of our best glory shall be sent

 To enrich unknowing nations with our stores?